1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Examination

-He reviews your personal and family history of colon polyps or cancer, existing conditions like ulcerative colitis or Crohn's, lifestyle factors, diet, and any symptoms you may have experienced.
+He takes a history of your personal and family history of colon polyps or cancer, other existing situations such as ulcerative colitis or Crohn, lifestyle, diet, and any symptoms that you may have developed..

 Colonoscopy